martian-st/march/README.md

 - **Simple Object-Based System:** Everything—meetings, bookmarks, Linear issues—is treated as an object with a type.
 You can customize views based on object types.
 - **Dynamic Interface:** Build your own productivity page/ space with blocks, you decide how your action items should look like.
 - **Smart Organization:** No tedious templates—March organizes your data dynamically based on behavior and object types.
-- **AI-Powered Productivity:** Plan your day, perform actions in connected apps, and stay accountable. march pushes you to get things done—or take breaks when needed.
+- **AI-Powered only where it needed:** march can perform actions in connected apps and reminds you what you should consume ( i.e the twitter bookmark you saved but never opened)

 March is currently **free and open source**, maintained by **[@oliursahin](https://github.com/oliursahin)** and **[@sajdakabir](https://github.com/sajdakabir)**.
 If you love using it, consider [buying us a coffee](https://buymeacoffee.com/oliursahin)—it helps us keep the servers running.